wKovacs64/hibp/docs/index.md

 1. Bundled

-   The most performant and recommended method is to bundle it with client-side code using a module bundler like [webpack](https://webpack.js.org).
+   The most efficient and recommended method is to bundle it with client-side code using a module bundler like [webpack](https://webpack.js.org).
 If your build process honors the `module` field in `package.json`, you can import the ECMAScript module as described [above](#usage).
 Otherwise, the `main` field